tainvecs/dotfiles/plugins/README.md

 # Zsh Plugins

-The subdirectories are dotfiles plugins that can for dotfiles or independently.
+The subdirectories are dotfiles plugins for dotfiles or using independently.

 ## Database